How to Detect Two Computers on Your Network Talking to Each Other for the First Time

 - Monitor and detect traffic patterns to detect an attacker embedded in your network using Windows Security Events

-- Speed up investigation and response with Security Automation and Orchestration
+- Speed up investigation and response with security orchestration, automation, and response (SOAR)

 Watch now to learn how to use Windows Security Events and LogRhythm to detect when two computers on your network talk to each other for the first time.